-The bill seeks to enhance the oversight and operational standards of local correctional facilities in Minnesota by clarifying the responsibilities of the Department of Corrections.
-It introduces new legal language under section 241.011, which establishes the licensing requirements for local correctional facilities and mandates inspections by the commissioner at least once every two years.
-The bill also outlines protocols for reporting critical incidents and emergencies, ensuring accountability for facility administrators.
-Additionally, it proposes the repeal of several subdivisions of Minnesota Statutes 2024, section 241.021, to streamline regulations and eliminate outdated provisions.
-A new section, 241.012, is introduced to detail the process for issuing correction orders and conditional licenses for non-compliant facilities, emphasizing the importance of corrective actions.
+The bill aims to enhance the oversight and accountability of local correctional facilities in Minnesota by clarifying the responsibilities of the Department of Corrections.
+It introduces new legal language under section 241.011, which establishes the requirement for local correctional facilities to be licensed and inspected by the commissioner of corrections at least once every two years.
+The bill also mandates the publication of inspection reports on the department's website and sets forth protocols for reporting critical incidents, emergencies, and deaths within these facilities.
+Additionally, it proposes the repeal of several subdivisions of Minnesota Statutes 2024, section 241.021, to streamline existing regulations and eliminate outdated provisions, while introducing new provisions for licensing actions, including correction orders and conditional licenses for non-compliant facilities.

 Statutes affected: Introduction: 241.021